spcask/10kbclub/README.md

     automatically published as https://10kbclub.com/ using [GitHub
     Pages][gh-pages].

- 2. The file [`index.html`] gets updated automatically once a day at 00:00:00 UTC as well as on every push via GitHub Actions.
+ 2. The build job to publish the website runs automatically once every Saturday as well as on every push via GitHub Actions.
 See [`live.yml`] for the GitHub Actions workflow.
 See https://github.com/susam/10kbclub/actions for the previous executions of the workflow.